 How lovely to have you drop by, shall we begin our time of reflection together….

-Each night after dinner, he would sit & help me to understand what the numbers & the various position of the hands meant.
-I eventually came to understand the concept through Dad’s patient tutelage… Dad would often enjoy a Gingernut cookie, an old favorite of his, with a cup of tea at this time.
+Each night after dinner, he would patiently sit & help me to understand what the numbers & the various position of the hands meant.
+I eventually came to understand the concept through Dad’s patient tutelage…During this time Dad would often enjoy a Gingernut cookie, an old favorite of his, with a cup of tea.

 The ginger in the tea is definitely fiery upon the tongue with the first sip but then quickly mellows.
-It is an enjoyable tea blend & the cake is so moist & delicious…this treat reminds me of my paternal grandmother who would always have delicious freshly baked goodies for our visit.
+It is an enjoyable tea blend & the cake is so moist & delicious…this treat reminds me of my paternal grandmother who would always have delicious freshly baked goodies for our visit, especially Poppy Seed cake.

 I remember many years ago when my grandmother turned 80, I asked her how it felt to be that age.
 She said that she still felt like the young woman of 25 in spirit but her body just would not cooperate anymore.
 Adding how incredibly fast that time had passed!
 I was a busy young Mum back then, so I didn’t understand this concept of time…

-While I have not yet reached octogenarian status, a way to go yet, the unwelcome tenants (introduced in Vanilla Rooibos Tea) have caused a rapid increase in how time has affected my body… my hair once deep strawberry blonde is now white, my skin has lost most of its elasticity.
+While I have not yet reached octogenarian status, a way to go yet, the unwelcome tenants (introduced in Focus) have caused a rapid increase in how time has affected my body… my hair once deep strawberry blonde is now white, my skin has lost most of its elasticity.

-We can look at our circumstances & spiral downward into a thick blanket of despair, spending precious time on focusing on the negative or we can look at them from a positive perspective…
+We can look at our circumstances & spiral downward into a thick blanket of despair, spending precious time focusing on the negative or we can look at them from a positive perspective…

-As I look in the mirror, I can choose to see a rapidly aging woman who’s life has been turned upside down by nasty tenants & wonder what time is left to her… or I can look at the reflected image before me…choosing rather to see a woman who has triumphed over many tragedies throughout her life (shared in The Marie Antoinette tea & Tea by the sea… ).
+As I look in the mirror, I can choose to see a rapidly aging woman who’s life has been turned upside down by nasty tenants & wonder what time is left to her… or I can look at the reflected image before me…choosing rather to see a woman who has triumphed over many tragedies throughout her life (shared in Emotional processess… & Tea by the sea… ).

 What positive aspects can you chose to see in the image that is reflected before you as you look in the mirror?